Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Detector

 \subsection{Noise and sensitivity}

-In the payload of space-based detector, there are two optical platforms on each S/C, and each platform outputs three data streams, which contain both GW signals and various noise.
+In the payload of a space-based detector, there are two optical platforms on each S/C, and each platform outputs three data streams, which contain both GW signals and various noise.
 By combining these data streams, the application of TDI yields the final datasets corresponding to different channels.

-After TDI technology, laser frequency noise can be suppressed.
+With the implementation of TDI techniques together with sideband modulation generated by electro-optical modulators, laser frequency noise and clock noise can be suppressed below the instrumental noise level~\cite{clock_noise1,clock_noise2}.
+As a result, we focus primarily on the instrumental noise contributions of the detector.

 The instrumental noise of the detector consists of acceleration noise $n^{\mathrm{TM} }$ and optical metrology noise $n^{\mathrm{OMS} }$~\cite{TDI_noise1,TDI_noise2}.
-Neglecting laser frequency noise, the noise terms composed of different data streams can be written as~\cite{TDI_eta1,TDI_eta2}
+Neglecting laser frequency noise and clock noise, the noise terms composed of different data streams can be written as~\cite{TDI_eta1,TDI_eta2}

+Assuming that the instrumental noise is Gaussian and stationary, the time-domain noise data are generated by transforming the frequency-domain noise PSD and adding random phases.
+For LISA and Taiji, the instrumental noise is modeled as the combination of optical metrology noise $S^{\mathrm{OMS}}(f)$ and test-mass acceleration noise $S^{\mathrm{TM}}(f)$, given by~\cite{LISA_noise,Taiji_data_challenge}